Extend Your Living Space with These Perfect Elements

 Include lots of seating options

 For the most flexible outdoor living, you’ll need a multitude of seating options.
 Include couches, benches, chairs, and stools to give your guests a way to move around and engage at a backyard party or barbecue.
 Create areas with purpose by combining several seats into a conversation pit, or create a reading nook or hammock for solitary time.
+If you are even a beginner woodworker, there are many easy projects online sources you can craft.
 Make the seating areas flexible but not so cluttered that you can’t discern clear traffic patterns.

 Outdoor furniture is best when it can perform double duty.
 Ottomans can serve as extra seating, small stools can hold plants or people, and benches may have storage underneath.
 Fabrics should be attractive, but also UV resistant and quick-drying.